Exocannibalism

 Exocannibalism (from Greek exo-, "from outside" and cannibalism, "to eat humans"), as opposed to endocannibalism, is the consumption of flesh from humans that do not belong to one's close social group—for example, eating one's enemies.
-It has been interpreted as an attempt to acquire desired qualities of the victim and as "ultimate form of humiliation and domination" of a vanquished enemy in warfare.
+It has been interpreted as an attempt to acquire desired qualities of the victim and as an "ultimate form of humiliation and domination" of a vanquished enemy in warfare.
 Such practices have been documented in various cultures, including the Aztecs in Mexico and the Caribs and Tupinambá in South America.

 Historically, it has also been used as a practical expediency in especially desperate attritional or guerrilla warfare when the extreme hunger and the abundance of humans being killed coincide to create conditions ripe for cannibalism.
 Some have interpreted the practice as a form of predation rather than a ritual act, seeing perpetrator and victim in the roles of predator versus prey.

 Cultural practice

 Exocannibalism in the form of eating enemies is often done to express hostility and domination toward the victim.
 The perpetrator eats their victim to inflict ultimate indignity and humiliation.
 It has also been practised along with headhunting and scalping to display war trophies.

 John Kantner, an archaeologist who studied cannibalism in the American Southwest, concluded that when resources decrease, the competition of societies increases and exocannibalism can ensue.

 While exocannibalism is generally contrasted with endocannibalism, both are forms of institutionalized or ritual cannibalism (widely accepted in the societies where they occur), as opposed to cases practised during starvation situations or by isolated, often pathological individuals.

 Cultures practising both forms of ritual cannibalism seem to be rare, but one well-studied case are the Wariʼ, an Amazonian people in Brazil that used to eat both killed enemies and deceased relatives, though in markedly distinct ways.